Silver Meteor: Amtrak era

-In 2021, Amtrak reached out to FDOT to begin negotiations again for utilization of the Miami Intermodal Center (MIC), the replacement for Amtrak's current Miami station.
-This comes after years of disagreement over the platform length at the MIC, as Amtrak normally adds cars to the Silver Meteor and Silver Star during the winter season to accommodate increased demand.
-In February 2022, negotiations restarted between FDOT and Amtrak.
+Since 2012, issues have prevented Amtrak from moving from their current station to the Miami Intermodal Center (MIC), primarily regarding the length of the platforms and lease agreements.
+Amtrak argued that the platforms were insufficient in length, as extra cars are normally added to the Silver Meteor and Silver Star during the winter season to accommodate increased demand.
+Tri-Rail began serving the MIC on April 5, 2015, and Greyhound began using the station on June 24, 2015.
+Amtrak had been expected to move to the MIC by the Fall of 2016, but in 2018 Amtrak rejected the terms of a lease agreement with FDOT and said it had no plans to move to the MIC.
+In 2021, Amtrak reached out to FDOT to begin negotiations again for utilization of the MIC, and in February 2022, negotiations officially restarted.
 Later in March 2022, a test train operated into and out of the station and proved that the platforms are sufficient in length to hold a standard 10 car train.
 However, the platforms are not long enough to accommodate an 11 to 12 car train, which could be possible in the winter months.
-In September 2022, Amtrak management announced that it had restarted lease negotiations with FDOT regarding use and maintenance of the terminal.
-One issue however, is the deadheading move that will need to take place between the MIC and Hialeah.
-Amtrak CEO Stephen Gardner has stated that "the company is evaluating technical and operational aspects of the move."
-In an Amtrak Public Board Meeting Q&A on December 1, 2022, it was revealed that Amtrak is in the final stages of its preparations for relocating from their current Miami station, and plans to officially relocate to the MIC in 2023.
+In September 2022, Amtrak management announced that it had restarted lease negotiations with FDOT regarding the use and maintenance of the terminal.
+However, one issue is the deadheading move that will need to occur between the MIC and Hialeah.
+Amtrak CEO Stephen Gardner stated, "The company is evaluating technical and operational aspects of the move."
+In an Amtrak Public Board Meeting Q&A on December 1, 2022, it was revealed that Amtrak was in the final stages of its preparations for relocating from their current Miami station, and had planned to relocate to the MIC in 2023.
+However, additional track area would need to be constructed for the Amtrak trains to turn back north, and by 2024 Amtrak had no date indicated for when service will start at the MIC.
+Amtrak then unexpectedly reversed course in December 2024, sending a short letter to transportation officials negotiating the station lease's final details.
+The letter said Amtrak was no longer interested in running trains to the station and had determined that operating its trains from the station would be too expensive.